 Our education on the local history was to begin.

-We learned so more about a culture first hand than any history book could tell us.
+We learned more about a culture than any history book could tell us.
 How?
-By walking around the narrow lanes behind the more modern part of Wiesbaden, and coming across small brass cobbles set into the cobbled stone road.
+Walking around the narrow lanes behind the more modern part of Wiesbaden, and coming across small brass cobbles set into the cobbled stone road.

-We soon discovered that these stones are Stolperstein or Stumblestones.
+We soon discovered that these stones were Stolperstein or Stumblestones.

-They will have a persons’ name on it, their birth date and execution date.
+They will have a person’s name, birth, and execution date.
 These are installed in memory of individuals who were killed by the Nazis.
 It was not only the Jewish who were victims.
-Many of the stones are representative of people who were killed for the mere fact that they were Roma/Sinti, Homosexual, Jehovah Witness, Socialists, Communists, victims of the T-4 Program, and anyone who was seen as a threat to the Nazi regime.
+Many of the stones represent people who were killed for the mere fact that they were Roma/Sinti, homosexuals, Jehovah’s Witness, Socialists, Communists, victims of the T-4 Program, and anyone who was seen as a threat to the Nazi regime.

-There we found information that over 67,000 stones have been installed in Germany and 21 other lands.
-These stones are to be found in Wiesbaden, Austria, the Netherlands, Hungary, Poland, France, Belgium, and many other European countries.
+Over 67,000 stones have been installed in Germany and 21 other lands.
+These stones are found in Wiesbaden, Austria, the Netherlands, Hungary, Poland, France, Belgium, and many other European countries.

 As I previously wrote, we learned so much more by walking those narrow cobblestoned streets, with the added stories and photographs of local people that were part of a museum exhibition than any history book could teach us.